Monthly visitor arrivals

-On a seasonally adjusted basis, there was a net outflow of 400 migrants in May 2011.
-This series has been negative since March 2011, when there was a jump in departures from Christchurch following the earthquake that damaged many homes and businesses in the city on 22 February.
+On a seasonally adjusted basis, there was a net outflow of 100 migrants in April 2011.
+This is a partial recovery after this series fell from a net inflow of 500 in February 2011 to a net outflow of 500 in March 2011.
+The decrease between February and March was mainly due to a jump in departures from Christchurch, following the earthquake that damaged many homes and businesses in the city on 22 February.

-PLT departures of Christchurch residents numbered 800 in May 2011, up from 500 in May 2010.
-PLT arrivals into the city decreased from 400 to 300 over the same period.
-Since the earthquake on 22 February to the end of May 2011, there have been 1,300 more departures from Christchurch and 400 fewer arrivals into Christchurch compared with the same period in 2010.
+PLT departures of Christchurch residents numbered 800 in April 2011, up from 400 in April 2010.
+PLT arrivals into the city decreased from 500 to 400 over the same period.
+Since the earthquake on 22 February, there have been 1,000 more departures from Christchurch and 300 fewer arrivals into Christchurch compared with the same period in 2010.

 Annual PLT migration

 Net migration was 5,500 in the year ended April 2011, compared with 20,000 in the April 2010 year.
 The 83,500 PLT arrivals in the April 2011 year were just below the 83,600 arrivals in the April 2010 year.
 The 77,900 PLT departures were up 22 percent.